eagleray2020/HypoNet_Nankai_P/README.md

 ```
 In both input and output file names, XXXXXXXX is the event index starting from 0 padded with zeros.

-We supports two types of input file formats:
+We supports two types of input file formats.
+The program will automatically detect the format.

 1. **Table style**